 Traditionally, these sweaters were men’s working clothes.
 Still today, wearing this sweater with a shirt and tie counts as business attire in Norway.
 Today they are worn by men and women alike.
 Paintings and photographs suggest that variations of this type of sweater existed already in the 19th century.
 The interested reader is referred to Annemor Sundbø’s (2001) book or her webpage.
 She collected many old photographs and newspaper articles of lusekofte designs.

-Norwegian sweaters look great and in cold climate regions office appropriate with wool slacks or wool skirts, boots and tights, or for casual Friday with dark blue or colored jeans like shown below.
+Norwegian sweaters look great.
+In cold climate regions, they are office appropriate with wool slacks or wool skirts, boots and tights in business casual style work place.
+In these regions, the lice jacket styled with dark blue or colored jeans is also a great alternative for Casual Friday outfits (like shown below).

 Do you like the lice jackets?
 Do you own one?
-How do you style it?
+How do you style yours?
 Just curious.

 © 2013-2021 Nicole Mölders | All rights reserved